Laittea/CaseManagement/README.md

    ```
 5. Go to SwaggerUI: http://127.0.0.1:8000/docs
 6. Log in as admin (username: admin, password: admin123)

+## AWS Deployment

+This application is automatically deployed to AWS using GitHub Actions.
+The deployment process is triggered whenever a new Release is created from the master branch.

+### Accessing the Public Endpoint

+The application is deployed to AWS ECS and is accessible through a public endpoint.
+The endpoint URL is added to each GitHub Release description after deployment is complete.

+To access the deployed application:
+1. Go to the [Releases page](https://github.com/Laittea/CaseManagement/releases) on GitHub
+2. Find the latest release
+3. The deployment URL will be listed in the release description under "Deployment Info"

+### Deployment Process

+The deployment process includes the following steps:
+1. Building a Docker image
+2. Pushing the image to Amazon ECR
+3. Updating the ECS service with the new image
+4. Waiting for the deployment to stabilize
+5. Updating the release with the public endpoint URL

+Note: The deployment uses Amazon ECS (Elastic Container Service) without a load balancer.
+The public endpoint is configured directly in the GitHub Secrets.

 ## API Endpoints
 After logging in, you can use the following endpoints: